anfoss/PCprophet/README.md

 ## Acknowledgments

-* We applied the [mojaje](https://github.com/mojaie/pygosemsim) pacakge to the implementation of GO tree parsing.
+* [mojaje](https://github.com/mojaie/pygosemsim) for the implementation of GO tree parsing.